BryanNguyenNgo/BryanNguyenNgo/README.md

-I have been learning how to code for five years, these are some of the projects I have done.
+I have been learning to code for five years, and these are some of the projects I have completed.

 Secondary school projects:
 1. SwiftUI app: https://github.com/BryanNguyenNgo/KeepYourSleep